When to use this format

 - Treat 'null' as null - if this option is enabled, Integrator will treat string values equal to 'null' as actual nulls (no value).

-- Encode CLOB fields using Base64 - if this option is enabled (default), Integrator will encode fields with the CLOB data type using Base64 algorithm.
+- Encode CLOB fields using Base64 - if this option is enabled (default), Integrator will encode fields with the CLOB data type (large TEXT fields) using Base64 algorithm.

 - - if this option is enabled (it is disabled by default) the system will strip not printable characters, such as null-character (/0), from the data row when creating a file.